CHANGE-EPFL/frame-project/README.md

 ### Steps

-To add a new hybrid model or component to the FRAME library, follow these steps:
+To add new hybrid model or component metadata to the FRAME library, follow these steps:

 1. Fork and clone the repository.
 2. Setup the development environment.
 This will enable automatic formatting and validation of metadata files.